Stock Market in India

 - As the trading process of stocks is actively made, this helps the companies to earn maximum profits and the capital for the company can be raised.

 - Compared to other investments, stock exchange investment is good in terms of returns.

-- In the span of a short time, the companies who have invested in the stock market can earn huge returns.
-Yes, it comes with the risks, but taking the correct amount of risks can yield you a lot of profits.
+- In the span of a short time, the companies that have invested in the stock market can earn huge returns.
+Yes, it comes with risks, but taking the correct amount of risks can yield you a lot of profits.

 - It kind of gives you ownership of the company shares you have purchased irrespective of what quantity of shares you have purchased.

 - You can also raise your voice against the functioning of the company, whose shares you have purchased.